Use of Real-World Evidence to Characterize Patients with Uncontrolled Hypertension

 Hypertension (HTN) is the single largest modifiable contributor to death and poses a significant clinical and economic burden to patients and communities.
 Patients with HTN are at an increased risk for heart attack, stroke, heart failure, and kidney failure.
 It is estimated that in the United States, 1 in 2 adults have HTN.
 Despite availability of effective antihypertensive medications, less than half of patients with HTN achieve blood pressure control.

-This study is using RWD from health systems to retrospectively identify adult patients with uncontrolled HTN, understand their demographic and clinical characteristics, medication treatment patterns, and both short-term and long-term clinical outcomes.
+This study used RWD from health systems to retrospectively identify adult patients with uncontrolled HTN, understand their demographic and clinical characteristics, medication treatment patterns, and both short-term and long-term clinical outcomes.

-The project seeks to leverage RWD to better characterize the population that may benefit most from identification and better management of poorly-controlled hypertension.
+The project sought to leverage RWD to better characterize the population that may benefit most from identification and better management of poorly-controlled hypertension.